Rawllings/saka_keja/saka-keja/README.md

 # Saka-Keja

-## Author : Rawllings Kiprop, Date: 15/01/2023
+## Author : Rawllings Kiprop, Date: 27/01/2023

 ## Project Description

-The purpose of this project is to come up with a Bank of Flatiron Transaction system.
-It has a date of transaction, description, category of the income and finally the amount of money a client is depositing or withdrawing from the bank of Flatiron.
-We also have a database where each transaction is stored and updated in the server.
+The purpose of this project is to come up with a website that will link landlords and tenants together.
+We also want to reduce the amount of work that the tenants go through to get the house they want to live in.
+With the property list displayed in the website and it contains all the details and the landlord phone numbers and email addresses.
+Houses are categorized into sizes so for a person looking for a specific house size, they are filtered out when they click the size option.
+Finally, they are able to search the location they want to look for the house using the search bar.

 SCREENSHOTS